Cumulative CAMAG Bibliography Service CCBS

 J. AOAC Int.
 98, 345-353 (2015).
 HPTLC of 14 derivatives containing the phenanthrene skeleton on RP, CN and NP phases.
 Quantitative structure-retention relationship analysis determined that the best conditions to predict log P was RP with acetone–water ranging from 30 to 80 % in 10 % increments of the organic modifier.

 J. Planar Chromatogr.
 30, 225-230 (2017).
 HPTLC of chlorpromazine, chlorprothixene, clozapine, quetiapine, perazine, perphenazine, prochlorperazine, promazine and trifluoperazine on silica gel (1) and amino phase (2) with tetrahydrofuran – petroleum ether ranging from 40 % to 100 % and methanol – petroleum ether ranging from 10 % to 50 % for (1) and a mixture of tetrahydrofuran – water ranging from 50 % to 100 % for (2).
-Detection by spraying with a mixture of concentrated sulfuric acid – methanol 14, followed by heating
+Detection by spraying with a mixture of concentrated sulfuric acid – methanol 1:4, followed by heating_x000D_

 J. Planar Chromatogr.
 31, 497-504 (2018).
 HPTLC of chloroacetamide derivatives on RP-18 with ethanol and tetrahydrofuran as organic modifiers with water.
 Lipophilicity was examined by cluster analysis and principal component analysis.
 The obtained chromatographic parameters of the examined acetamides were correlated with the standard measure of lipophilicity, log P.